vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/demo/portfolio-home.md

 This is a portfolio home page demo.

-To use this layout, you should set both `layout: PortfolioHome` and `home: true` in the page front matter.
+To use this layout, you should set `home: true` and `portfolio: true` in the page front matter.

 For related configuration docs, please see [portfolio homepage](../guide/blog/home.md#portfolio-style-homepage).